Reinforcement Learning Using Quantum Boltzmann Machines

 \boxsep{0.5}

 As we explain in what follows, DBMs are good candidates for reinforcement learning tasks.
-Moreover, an important advantage of a DBM layout for a quantum annealing system is that the proximity and couplings of the qubits in the layout are similar to those of a sequence of bipartite blocks in D-Wave devices \cite{PhysRevB82024511}, and it is therefore feasible that such layouts could be manufactured in the near future.
-This is why, instead of attempting to embed a Boltzmann machine structure on an existing quantum annealing system as in \cite{1609.02542, 2015arXiv151006356A, Denil:2011, 2016PhRvA94b2308B}, we work under the assumption that the network itself is the native connectivity graph of a near-future quantum annealer, and, using numerical simulations, we attempt to understand its applicability to reinforcement learning.
+Moreover, an important advantage of a DBM layout for a quantum annealing system is that the proximity and couplings of the qubits in the layout are similar to those of a sequence of bipartite blocks in D-Wave Systems' devices \cite{PhysRevB82024511}, and it is therefore feasible that such layouts could be manufactured in the near future.
+In addition, embedding Boltzmann machines in larger quantum annealer architectures is problematic when excessively large weights and biases are needed to emulate logical nodes of the Boltzmann machine using chains and clusters of physical qubits.
+These are the reasons why, instead of attempting to embed a Boltzmann machine structure on an existing quantum annealing system as in \cite{1609.02542, 2015arXiv151006356A, Denil:2011, 2016PhRvA94b2308B}, we work under the assumption that the network itself is the native connectivity graph of a near-future quantum annealer, and, using numerical simulations, we attempt to understand its applicability to reinforcement learning.

+We also refer the reader to current trends in machine learning using quantum circuits, specifically, \cite{PhysRevLett.117.130501} and \cite{4579244} for reinforcement learning, and \cite{MR3559656} and \cite{2016arXiv161205204K} for training quantum Boltzmann machines with applications in deep learning and tomography.
+To the best of our knowledge, the present paper complements the literature on quantum machine learning as the first proposal on reinforcement learning using adiabatic quantum computation.

 Quantum Monte Carlo (QMC) numerical simulations have been found to be useful in simulating time-dependant quantum systems.
-Simulated quantum annealing (SQA) \cite{Crosson, SQAvsSA}, one of the many flavours of QMC methods, is based on the Suzuki--Trotter expansion of the path integral representation of the Hamiltonian of Ising spin models in the presence of a transverse field driver Hamiltonian.
+Simulated quantum annealing (SQA) \cite{Crosson, 1411.5693}, one of the many flavours of QMC methods, is based on the Suzuki--Trotter expansion of the path integral representation of the Hamiltonian of Ising spin models in the presence of a transverse field driver Hamiltonian.
 Even though the efficiency of SQA for finding the ground state of an Ising model is topologically obstructed \cite{1302.5733}, we consider the samples generated by SQA to be good approximations of the Boltzmann distribution of the quantum Hamiltonian \cite{morita2006convergence}.
-Experimental studies have shown similarities in the behaviour of SQA and that of quantum annealing \cite{1510.08057, 2014arXiv1409.3827A} and its physical realization \cite{arXiv:1509.02562v2, arXiv:1401.7087v2} by D-Wave Systems.
+Experimental studies have shown similarities in the behaviour of SQA and that of quantum annealing \cite{1510.08057, 2014arXiv1409.3827A} and its physical realization by D-Wave Systems \cite{arXiv:1509.02562v2, arXiv:1401.7087v2}.